pensjonatus/flash-fiction/blog/omega-7.md

 ---
-title: 'Omega 7'
+title: Omega 7
 date: '2016-07-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I meet all sorts of people in my line of work, and I have conversations with